hung-cybo/detect-encoding/README.md

 ## Example

-Should print the correct content of the file
+Should print the decoded content of the file

 ```bash
 node index.js test-utf8.txt utf8